cloudevents/spec/cloudevents/extensions/opcua.md

 ## Mapping for other extensions

-The following extensions Attributes are REQUIRED for data messages and event messages (type one of `ua-keyframe`, `ua-deltaframe`, `ua-event`).
+The following well-known extensions attributes are used for data messages and event messages (type one of `ua-keyframe`, `ua-deltaframe`, `ua-event`).

 ### sequence